urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

 Virtual threads
+  Lightweight threads managed by the JDK rather than the operating system Are ideal for I/O-bound applications with many blocking operations Many virtual threads share the same operating-system thread,
+    called carrier thread
-  Lightweight threads managed by the JDK rather than the operating system Many virtual threads share the same operating-system thread Are ideal for I/O-bound applications with many blocking operations Virtual threads are tied to a carrier thread only during execution and are terminated after their task is completed Virtual threads are backward compatible with platform thread APIs Ways to create virtual threads
+  Are tied to a carrier thread only during execution and are terminated after their task is completed Virtual threads delink carrier threads during blocking operations, freeing the carrier thread to execute other tasks Are backward compatible with platform thread APIs Are mutable during their lifecycle, just like platform threads Are unbounded by default and their number is limited only by available memory, unlike traditional thread pools Native code that relies on thread-local storage may not work properly with virtual threads
+    because they frequently switch carrier threads Ways to create virtual threads
+    Thread class factory method
+      Thread virtualThread = Thread.newVirtualThread();
     VirtualThreadFactory
       ThreadFactory virtualThreadFactory = Thread.ofVirtual().factory();
       Thread virtualThread = virtualThreadFactory.newThread(runnable);